Home | Sitemap | Contact Us | Translate | COVID-19

 It is easy to run into inaccurate information on the web.
 Visit one of the links below to educate yourself with trustworthy information.

 Caldwell County is now maintaining information relating to the COVID-19 pandemic.
-This information includes links, answers to frequently asked questions, an updated confirmed COVID-19 case count, and other resources.
+This information includes a link to a pre-registration portal for the vaccine, answers to frequently asked questions, an updated confirmed COVID-19 case count, and other resources.

 Caldwell County COVID-19 homepage